WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: Experiments

 \subsection{Effectiveness and Fidelity (RQ1)}

 \textbf{Experiment Design.} We fine-tune the original model to embed the watermark using the Adam optimizer with a learning rate of 5e-5 and a weight decay of 1e-4.
-The length of the watermark string $N_w$ is 200.
-We generated 100 watermarked models and 100 independently trained models.
-For WGB, we mask 15\% of node features and assign the label ``2” to create backdoor samples.
-For RBOVG, we follow the authors’ default settings, training 60 shadow surrogate models and 60 independently trained models.
+The length of the watermark string $N_w$ is 64.
+We generated 50 watermarked models and 50 independently trained models.
+For WGB, we mask 20\% of node features and assign the label ``2” to create backdoor samples.
+For RBOVG, we follow the authors’ default settings, training 60 shadow surrogate models and 60 independently trained models for the classifier.
 The training graph is evenly split: one half is used to train fingerprinted models and the other to train shadow models.
 Consequently, only half of the training graph is available for training the fingerprinted model.
-The other settings are consistent for a fair comparison.
+The other settings are consistent.

-\textbf{Result Analysis.} As shown in Table~\ref{tab:effectiveness}, \toolname, WGB, and RBOVG effectively distinguish watermarked or fingerprinted models from independently trained models.
-All three methods achieve an OVA of 1.000 and no FPR over 0, reflecting perfect discrimination without incorrect identifications.
-In contrast, EaaW fails to achieve perfect classification, with OVA scores below 1.0 in all datasets and models, and even exhibiting FPR values greater than 0 for SSG on {\tt DBLP} and GEN on {\tt CS}.
-These results indicate that, despite its effectiveness in image and text domains, EaaW is not well-suitable for GNN watermarking.
+\textbf{Result Analysis.} As shown in Table~\ref{tab:effectiveness}, \toolname is effective in distinguishing watermarked models from independently trained models, with 100\% OVA and 0\% FPR in all cases.
+EaaW fails to achieve perfect classification, with OVA scores below 100\% in most cases, and even exhibiting FPR values greater than zero for {\tt Physics}.
+Despite effective in image and text domains, EaaW is not well-suited for GNNs since it does not account for the impact of edges, which are equally crucial as node features for GNNs.

-Table~\ref{tab:fidelity} reports the results of the fidelity. \toolname under \textit{Settings \romII} and \textit{Settings \romIII} achieves minimal accuracy degradation, with maximum drops of 1.52\% and 1.85\%, respectively.
-This is attributed to using a generated graph as the trigger graph. \textit{Settings \romI} shows better fidelity than RBOVG but worse than WGB, with a maximum drop of 5.82\%.
-The large drop is due to the small size of the training graph of {\tt Cora}, which limits the model to fit both the primary task and the watermark embedding task.
-Therefore, when the training graph is small and the watermark string is long, \textit{Settings \romI} should be carefully considered if high fidelity is required.
-In contrast, EaaW incurs a maximum accuracy drop of 12.77\% on the test graph.
+Table~\ref{tab:fidelity} presents the fidelity results. \toolname (\textit{S.T.M.}) achieves the best fidelity, with an average test accuracy (TAC) drop of 0.45\%.
+The high fidelity is because \toolname (\textit{S.T.M.}) generates a graph as the trigger graph for the watermark task, allowing the watermark and primacy tasks to operate on different graphs and thus minimizing mutual interference. \toolname (\textit{S.T.A.}) exhibits better fidelity than RBOVG (3.13\%) but worse than WGB (1.21\%), with an average TAC drop of 2.37\%.
+EaaW incurs a large average TAC drop of 4.79\%.